Masrt200/Scraper-CTF/README.md

 *-->* Scraping is just the tip of things, we have also provided a **free** *FLAG Submitter* for our open-source customers!
 If you are not open-source, then what are you doing here? \*=?

 *-->* Want more?
-Well, how about getting rid of the hassle of logining in again and again with new *session saves!* Register in one time and forget about the website entirely... hmm, sounds euphoric!
+Well, how about getting rid of the hassle of logging in again and again with new *session saves!* Register in one time and forget about the website entirely... hmm, sounds euphoric!

 *-->* currently supports CTFd, CTFx and other platforms coming soon!
 Mostly because there aren't any to test on!